anant-365/AWS-React-Express-Node/README.md

 **Other Requirements:** Access and permissions for GitHub and AWS S3 and lambda functions, Familiarity with YAML configuration, Command-line interface (CLI) proficiency.

-Also, used parallelly IAM roles and user to gain access to the services, and Lambda.

 ## Steps to follow (FRONT-END PART)

+**Step 1: Creating an IAM user**
+Create an IAM user and attach the AmazonS3FullAccess policy.